googleapis/google-cloud-java/gcloud-java-examples/README.md

   * Here's an example run of `StorageExample`.

-    Before running the example, go to the [Google Developers Console][developers-console] to ensure that Google Cloud Storage API is enabled and that you have a bucket.
+    Before running the example, go to the [Google Developers Console][developers-console] to ensure that "Google Cloud Storage" and "Google Cloud Storage JSON API" are enabled and that you have a bucket.
 Also ensure that you have a test file (`test.txt` is chosen here) to upload to Cloud Storage stored locally on your machine.
     ```
     mvn exec:java -Dexec.mainClass="com.google.gcloud.examples.storage.StorageExample" -Dexec.args="upload /path/to/test.txt <bucket_name>"
     mvn exec:java -Dexec.mainClass="com.google.gcloud.examples.storage.StorageExample" -Dexec.args="list <bucket_name>"